Grants and Teacher Awards

 You may make a copy of this document and upload it with your application.

 Please fill out a copy of the application at the link below.
-If you have any questions, please e-mail Amie McDaniels at email@example.com.
+If you have any questions, please e-mail Ben Brown at email@example.com.

-Meet MAEF’s 2021 Velma Clark Excellence in Teaching About Ag Award Recipient!
+Meet MAEF’s Past Velma Clark Excellence in Teaching About Ag Award Recipients!

 The Maryland Agricultural Education Foundation, Inc. (MAEF) has selected Bethany Thornton, a librarian at Billingsley Elementary School of Charles County Public Schools for the 2021 Velma Clark Excellence in Teaching About Agriculture Award.
 This award is given to a Maryland educator who has demonstrated dedication in providing meaningful learning opportunities for their students to understand the importance of agriculture in our daily lives.